 Softball Governing Bodies

 USSSA and NSA also test bats for certification.
-Those associations use a test developed by Dr. Brant a physics professor at New York University.
+Those associations use a test developed by Dr. Brant, a physics professor at New York University.
 This test, as attested by many players, allows for greater ball acceleration off the bat.
-On the field we might say these bats have more pop.
-Some people, possible erroneously, have referred to these bats as 100+ mph bats.
+On the field, we might say these bats have more pop.
+Some people, possibly erroneously, have referred to these softball bats as 100+ mph bats.

-To get more detailed information on the certification procedures, one can access the individual governing bodies’ web sites or contact them directly.
-At these sites, you can also find information on bats that are certified and those that are not approved for play in a particular association:
+To get more detailed information on the certification procedures, you can access the individual governing bodies’ websites or contact them directly.
+On these websites, you can also find information on bats that are certified and those that are not approved for play in a particular association: